pactsafe/pactsafe-android-sdk/README.md

 implementation("com.pactsafe.androidsdk:{Version}")
 ```
 ## Configure and Initalize the PactSafe SDK
-It is recommended that you initialize the sdk in the `onCreate` in your `MainApplication` class.
+It is recommended that you initialize the sdk in `onCreate` in your `MainApplication` class.
 Your call might look something like this:

 ```kotlin
 PSApp.init(